Confused about website design and development?

 That’s right, getting to the top of Google’s search engine results page (SERPs) usually takes between 90-180 days.

-This time frame is also very dependant on the competitiveness of your industry and popularity of your keywords.
+This time frame is also very dependant on the competitiveness of your industry and the popularity of your keywords.
 There are many reasons ( which I explain fully in this post

 ) why a high ranking position may take as much as a year or more in competitive fields.